Domino Sugar Refinery

-The Domino Sugar Refinery is a mixed-use development and former sugar refinery in the neighborhood of Williamsburg in Brooklyn, New York City, along the East River.
+The Domino Sugar Refinery is a mixed-use development and former sugar refinery along the East River in the neighborhood of Williamsburg in Brooklyn, New York, United States.
 When active as a refinery, it was operated by the Havemeyer family's American Sugar Refining Company, which produced Domino brand sugar and was one of several sugar factories on the East River in northern Brooklyn.

 The family's first refinery in Williamsburg opened in 1856 and was operated by German-born Frederick C. Havemeyer Jr., the son of American Sugar's founder.
-After a fire destroyed the original structures located on South Third Street and Kent Avenue in Williamsburg, the current complex was built in 1882 by Theodore A. Havemeyer, Thomas Winslow, and J. E. James.
+After a fire destroyed the original structures on South Third Street and Kent Avenue, the current complex was built in 1882 by Theodore A. Havemeyer, Thomas Winslow, and J. E. James.
 The American Sugar Refining Company grew to control most of the sugar industry in the United States by the late 19th century, with the Brooklyn refinery as its largest plant.
 Many different types of sugar were refined at the facility, and it employed up to 4,500 workers at its peak in 1919.
 Demand started to decline in the 1920s with advances in sugar refining and the construction of other facilities, but the refinery continued to operate until 2004.

 In the early 21st century, the refinery was redeveloped as office space, residential towers, and parkland.
 The complex's filter, pan, and finishing house was made a New York City designated landmark in 2007, because of its historical significance as one of several industrial concerns on Brooklyn's waterfront.
 After the failure of an initial redevelopment proposal by CPC Resources, SHoP Architects proposed another design in 2013, which was approved the next year.
 Demolition of the non-landmark structures in the refinery began shortly afterward, and the first new tower in the development project opened in 2017.
-As of 2024, the refinery redevelopment consists of four completed towers; the Filter, Pan, and Finishing House; and a waterside park called Domino Park.
+As of 2026, the refinery redevelopment consists of four completed towers; the Filter, Pan, and Finishing House; and a waterside park called Domino Park.

 Refinery

 The industrial waterfront of Brooklyn was developed in the 19th century with the construction of major shipping hubs such as Red Hook's Atlantic Basin, the Brooklyn Navy Yard, and Industry City.
-The village of Williamsburgh in northern Brooklyn was incorporated on the bank of the East River in 1827, with most of the commercial enterprises located on the waterfront, and after becoming a part of the city of Brooklyn in 1855, Williamsburg grew quickly.
+The village of Williamsburgh in northern Brooklyn was incorporated on the bank of the East River in 1827, with most of the commercial enterprises located on the waterfront, and Williamsburg grew rapidly after 1855, when it became part of the city of Brooklyn (itself later subsumed into the City of Greater New York).

 German-born cousins Frederick C. Havemeyer and William Havemeyer, of the Havemeyer family, had established their first sugar refinery on Vandam Street in modern-day Hudson Square, Manhattan, in 1807.
 The original refinery occupied a lot of 30 by 40 ft, but by the 1840s it had expanded to ten stories and occupied the whole city block.
 Frederick C. Havemeyer Jr. (1807–1891), who joined the Havemeyer family business in 1823, helped the operation grow into a large sugar-refining corporation.